ggebbie/ECCOonPoseidon/README.md

 # Directory structure
 - `scripts`: production-ready scripts (may require updating)
 - `src`: definitions of *poseidon-specific* variables and functions (other variables and functions belong in `ECCOtour.jl`)
+- `papers`: manuscripts

+Note that some manuscripts can originate from Overleaf.
+Overleaf manuscripts are included here in git submodules that have been added with `git submodule add`.
+To extract these fiels, use the following git command:

+`git submodule update --init`

+In emacs/magit, use
+`o p` (`magit-submodule-populate`).

+Overleaf credentials encoded in the `.gitmodules` file may have to be updated to your own persona and you must have independent rights to access the Overleaf repository.

 # Running scripts